 The Games of PAX East 2019

-For a long time, PAX has been a popular destination for fans and developers alike to share their passion for gaming.
+For many years PAX has been a popular destination for fans and developers alike to share their passion for gaming.
 It's also an excellent place to get your finger on the pulse of what's new and exciting.
 With PAX East 2019 here, taking place in Boston from March 28-31, GameSpot will be on location exploring the show floor to check out the latest games and share our thoughts for those who can't make it to the show this year.

 To give you an idea of what to expect from PAX East 2019, we've put together a rundown of games that will make an appearance at the show.
 One of the headliners for the show is the reveal of Borderlands 3.
 At its own panel, developer Gearbox Software released a lengthy gameplay trailer for Borderlands 3 and also announced a Game of the Year version of the first Borderlands.

 But alongside that, there are new titles from Yacht Club Games and Devolver Digital.
 We're also seeing more gameplay from Streets of Rage 4 and the newest DLC for the roguelike Dead Cells.
 Over the course of the show, we'll be updating this gallery to include our thoughts on what we've played, and when you expect can play them.
 So with that, here are several games for PC, PS4, Xbox One, and Switch that will be at PAX East 2019.